-Also referred to as a cabinet, a pedestal is the main body of the turnstile which houses the mechanism, arms, and all other internal hardware.
-Cabinets can be customised with bespoke finishes, including different metals, paint finishes, and much more.
+Also referred to as a cabinet, this is the main body of the turnstile which houses the mechanism, retracted arms and all other internal hardware.
+Our pedestals can be customised with bespoke finishes, including different metals, paints, vinyl wrapping and more.

-A tripod turnstile is a waist-height turnstile with three arms that can spin in one or two directions.
+A traditional sort of turnstile with three metal arms that can spin in one or two directions.

 A turnstile is an entrance control gate that makes it possible to monitor and control entry and exit into and out of a restricted area.

-If there are any terms not covered in this glossary which you’d like clarifying, please contact our team on +44 (0)20 8890 5550 or email email@example.com.
+If there are any terms not covered in this glossary that you’d like clarifying, please get in touch with our team on +44 (0)20 8890 5550 or email email@example.com.